-(written by Natalia Bielczyk, Welcome Solutions & Elisenda Bonet-Carne, BCNatal Fetal Medicine Research Center, a reprint from the ECR Life blog)
+(written by Natalia Bielczyk, Ontology of Value & Elisenda Bonet-Carne, BCNatal Fetal Medicine Research Center, a reprint from the ECR Life blog)

 The holy grail of the job market is at the intersection of achieving a high amount of personal freedom, while at the same time, maintaining a comfortable, stable life without worrying about tomorrow.
 We listed a few of the main classes of post-PhD career trajectories and compared how these trajectories look in our two-dimensional space.

 When you enroll on a tenure track, you slowly gravitate towards the happy corner: a stable job with lots of personal freedom.
 This is a generalization of course — there are branches of science in which the growth towards this happy corner is almost linear, as there is enough space for almost anyone who is willing to develop an academic career.

 However, in life sciences, severe competition presses on postdocs to take on a lot of (more or less risky) projects and substantially lowers their job satisfaction.
 The situation also varies between countries; in some countries, PhD candidates receive fellowships rather than employment and do not enjoy the same working benefits and stability as postdocs.

 The Public Sector

 Many PhDs switch careers to the public sector: government-funded institutions and jobs within academia that are not on a tenure track (such as, grant writing, teaching, policy, managing a lab, PhD advisor jobs, or scientific communication).
 In the public sector, jobs are generally stable: you might be able to settle in one place for the rest of your professional career, and the working benefits are usually very attractive.